 Why will the key elements of the Deep State: the upper echelons of the news media; senior civil servants and academics; judges; the Intelligence Community; act in this way?
 Why is the restoration of bi-partisanship on the Free Trade issue so vital?
 The answer is brutally simple.

 Were Labour's opposition to the TPP allowed to stand, an opportunity would open up for voters to elect a government committed to its rejection.
 The election of such a government would not only put at risk all the secret material pertaining to the negotiation of the TPP, but it would also force into the open all of the deeply undemocratic assumptions underpinning the deal.
 Such exposure would seriously compromise the reputations of the politicians and civil servants involved in negotiating the TPP.
 Even more seriously, it would expose the true intentions of New Zealand's "friends" and "allies".
 It is the duty of the Deep State to make sure that such potentially catastrophic political revelations never happen.

 With Labour and National - the two parties indispensable to the formation of stable government in New Zealand - both singing from the same TPP song-sheet, that fraction of the New Zealand electorate opposed to the TPP will find itself reduced to voting for a party (or parties) too small to successfully negotiate their country's exit from the TPP.

 To paraphrase Henry Kissinger: The Deep State doesn't see why it should stand by and watch New Zealand's membership of the TPP put at risk because of the irresponsibility of its own people.

-This essay was originally posted on The Daily Blog of Saturday, 1 August 2015.
+This essay was posted on The Daily Blog and Bowalley Road on Wednesday, 7 October 2015.